ignatiusmaldive-a11y/lawflow-docker/README.md

 ## Production Deployment

-This repository includes a production-ready setup using Docker (optional), Nginx, and systemd services.
+This repository includes a production-ready setup using systemd services and Nginx reverse proxy.

 ### Deployment Script